2023 BAL Sahara Conference: 14 March

 Stade Malien won their first-ever BAL game behind Aliou Diarra, who had 23 points, 14 rebounds and 5 blocks against the Falcons.
 Kwara Falcons' 17-year old Modou Fall Thiam impressed by scoring 11 points off the bench.

-The Rwandan champions REG had no trouble with AS Douanes and became the first team to clinch their spot in the 2023 BAL Playoffs.
+The Rwandan champions REG had no trouble with AS Douanes and was reported by the BAL to be the first team to clinch their spot in the 2023 BAL Playoffs; however this turned out to be incorrect.

 15 March

 17 March

 ABC Fighters stunned the favoured defending champions Monastir, behind a game-high 33 points from Abdoulaye Harouna.
 They ended Monastir's 5-game winning streak lasting from March 2022.

 After Stade Malien led 17–16 in the first quarter, AS Douanes never trailed and led by as many as 20 points (66–46) in the fourth quarter.
 Chris Crawford led Douanes with a game-high 21 points.
 The league's all-time leading scorer, Terrell Stoglin, did not play.

 18 March

 20 March

+The game was a re-match of the 2022 Sahara Conference, when REG beat Monastir and won the conference.
+Monastir led by as much as 21 points in the third quarter, before a come back by REG cut the lead to just five points with two minutes left on the clock.
+After three turnovers, Monastir won the game and qualified for the playoffs.
+Cleveland Thomas of REG scored 38 points, after shooting 13-for-21 from the field, the second most in BAL history.